 Wenshan Hot Spring located just before Taishan Tunnel

-The great thing was how quiet this place was – in fact the place belonged to us because we were the only ones there.
+The great thing was how quiet this place was – in fact, the place belonged to us because we were the only ones there.

 Beautiful landscape and lots of stairs to climb

-Trail to Wenshan Hot Spring
+Wenshan Hot Spring

 The steep descend finally ended at the sight of a suspension bridge that was hung over a river.
 We stood at the bridge feeling somewhat disappointed.
 In contrast to the beautiful jungle-like landscape that we just passed by, what was presented next was a river that exuded a dark and eerie aura.
 It reminded us of what we’d gone through just a day before.

-- Related: Day 2 – Taroko Gorge on a Rainy Day
+> RELATED: Day 2 – Taroko Gorge on a Rainy Day

 Can you see Wenshan Hot Spring?

-Everything was a tone darker, be it the dull green of the vegetation or gray tone of the river.
+Everything was a tone darker, be it the dull green of the vegetation or grey tone of the river.
 The sound of the rapidly-flowing river added a sense of fear especially when we saw it was fiercely flowing with mud.
 That’s not all.
 The hot spring pool we were looking for wasn’t immediately noticeable as it was entirely covered with mud.
 No……!!!

 Anybody fancy dipping in such a muddy and hot pool?
 Ahh…not us!
 By the way, were we the only one who spotted a muddy hot spring at Wenshan Hot Spring (probably due to typhoon climate?), or was it its current permanent state?
 Share with us an update if you’ve recently been to Wenshan Hot Spring.